valencik/mastersAPSC/documents/thesis/thesis.md

 The data on which a particular entry was added to the database or last modified is encoded in the `<HISTORY >` field.
 The `<CODEN   >` and `<REFRENCE>` fields contain information about the journal or other type of resource the document came from.
 The `<AUTHORS >` field is a comma separated list of author names.
-The author list is one of the key relational components of the data, establishing links between papers and other authors.
+The author list is one of the key relational components of the data, establishing links between NSR entries and other authors.
 The `<TITLE   >` field is a free text field representing the title of the reference with a custom set of abbreviations for special characters like Greek letters.
 These abbreviations are detailed in the NSR coding manual @nsr-manual.
 In this work, the abbreviations have been translated to \LaTeX.